KFC Singapore Leads The Charge On Fast Food’s Plastic Waste War

 That’s approximately the weight of 20,000 pieces of KFC fried chicken.

-Paper packaging rolled out in Kallang & Toa Payoh outlets
+Paper packaging may also be phased out at Kallang & Toa Payoh outlets

 KFC Singapore probably won’t stop there in their bid to cut plastic waste.

-If you live in Kallang or Toa Payoh, lookout for the new packaging if you decide to eat in at their KFC outlets from December.
+If you live in Kallang or Toa Payoh, look out for these trays if you dine at their KFC outlets from December.

 Plastic straws for young kids & special needs customers only